xiaoquisme/xiaoquisme/README.md

 ### Hi there 👋

+I'm a full stack developer, like contribute to open source project and I'm still working on it.

 - 🔭 I’m currently working on ThoughtWorks
 - 🌱 I’m currently learning Java Basic and Algorithm